-Inside: How to make an easy Halloween photo display so you can enjoy all your kid’s cuteness from year’s past!
+Inside: How to make an easy Halloween photo display so you can enjoy all that kid cuteness from years past!

-I’m pretty sure there’s nothing cuter than little kids in their Halloween costumes.
+I’m pretty sure nothing’s cuter than little kids in their Halloween costumes.
 Am I right?

 So Halloween comes and goes and we take a bunch of pictures and then pretty much never see them again.
 All that cuteness gone to waste.
 No bueno.

 Best part?
-It is one of those projects that you can literally have done in less than one nap time.
+It’s one of those projects that you can literally have done in less than one nap time.
 (It’s even easier than my DIY Halloween door decoration.)

 I kept costs low by using a thrifted frame that I picked up at the Goodwill.

 What you will need to make a Halloween photo display:

 - foam cut outs (these bats and spiders are from Michael’s)